nnsaravanan/GroupCardGame/README.md

 A class is used to define a card and another class is used to define the deck of cards.

-Unit tests are run as well to check whether the code is functional through a different file.
+Unit tests are run as well to check whether the code is functional through the test file.